Edgar-Donk/frothy-brew/docs/index.rst

     :alt: rgba and yiq scales with gradients, yiq colour space

 There are relatively few YIQ colour pickers around, so just for fun let's create one.
-YIQ is one of the easiest colour schemes most people to understand.
+YIQ is one of the most understandable colour schemes.

 .. toctree::
     :maxdepth: 3